yrouzaire/Lattice-Models/README.md

 ## lattice.jl

 ## models.jl
 ## init_visu.jl
 ## core_methods.jl
+Basically implements the temporal evolution of the system, making extensive use of multiple dispatch.
+The `get_neighbours` method is central, and dynamically adapts to the lattice type.
+The `update!` method is defined for every single model.

 # Other files
 ## auxiliary.jl
+Contains useful functions unrelated to the specifics of `LatticeModels`
 ## measurements.jl
+Contains functions to measure physical quantities in the system: polar/nematic order (=magnetisation), correlation functions and correlation lengths etc

 # About topological defects (detection, tracking in-vivo)
 The code is located in the defects_methods.jl file.
 I will for now only comment on the first 3 methods, used to detect defects.
+  - `arclength` returns the (signed) distance, in radians (hence the name) between two angles.
+  -`get_vorticity` returns the vorticity of a given site $i,j$ on the lattice, following the standard procedure (well explained in Fig. 2.34 of *Advanced Statistical Physics: 2.
+Phase Transitions* of Leticia Cugliandolo)
+  - `spot_defects` scans the system site by site and applies `get_vorticity` so localize defects.
+Often, the algo detects 2/3 (also depends on the lattice type) numerical defects for a single physical defect.
+  This issue seems to be only dealt with *a posteriori*, this is what the routine `merge_duplicates` does.
+I won't explain the `find_types` routine for now.